 One of the largest breeds of heritage turkeys, Bronzes have also been the most popular turkey variety in American history.
 Bronzes were originally a cross between the turkeys brought to the colonies by Europeans and the native wild turkeys they discovered in America.

 The Broad-Breasted Bronze is a variation that is more commercial and most have been bred by artificial insemination since the 1960s.
 However, the Broad-Breasted Bronze was replaced by the Broad-Breasted White at that time because white feathers led to a cleaner-looking, more commercially acceptable turkey.

 Toms can reach 25 pounds and hens can reach 16 pounds, although birds available today may be smaller than this.

 Sometimes called Black Spanish or Norfolk Black turkeys, this breed was domesticated from Mexican wild turkeys brought back to Europe by the first Spanish explorers who visited the New World (America).
 Their plumage is, obviously, black, and they have been around since the 1500s.

 Royal Palm turkeys were bred for their good looks: black and white plumage were all the rage, I suppose?

 (No, seriously, these are beautiful, striking birds.)
 In any case, these birds are small and don't have the commercial potential of most other heritage varieties, being mostly raised for exhibitions.
-Still, they are suitable for home production of meat, and are active turkeys that forage extensively.
+Still, they are suitable for the home production of meat and are active turkeys that forage extensively.
 They are also good flyers and control insects well.
 Standard weights are 16 pounds for toms and 10 pounds for hens.